 How to Prevent Ringworm

 You can't restrict a dog from romping in the woods and rolling on the ground.
-But since your dog's favorite places may be ringworm infested, impeccable hygiene will prevent infection.
+But since your dog's favorite places may be ringworm infested, good hygiene and common sense will reduce the likelihood of infection.
 Launder all dog beds and mats regularly in hot water and detergent, get on a consistent grooming schedule, and vacuum any common areas (or anywhere your dog hangs out) at least once a week.
+Don't let your dogs play out in the dirt if they have an open wound or skin condition.
 Also, wash dog toys monthly in a diluted bleach solution.

 This article is provided for informational purposes only.
 If your pet shows any sign of illness, please consult a veterinarian as quickly as possible.